Courier-Britva/Python3-timetable-Telegram-bot/README.md

 At the touch of a button "Timetable" bot displays a list of days and things you have assigned to them

+At the moment, unfortunately, I have not connected the SQL database to the bot, so the changes in the table will be visible to all users who have access to the bot.

+This isn't exactly what I wanted, but on the other hand it's kind of fun